ACE

 Within Nitinol, the two metals are present in roughly equal atomic percentages.
 This alloy is characterised by a unique combination of super-elasticity, shape memory, and corrosion resistance.

 Nitinol was originally brought into practice in 1965 by William Buehler and Raymond Wiley (US patent 3174851).
-The new Nitinol etching capability is part of the company’s recent expansion, which includes new staff and state-of-the-art etching, cleaning, measuring and inspection equipment.
+The new Nitinol etching capability is part of the company’s recent expansion, which includes new staff and state-of-the-art etching, cleaning, measuring, and inspection equipment.

-TiME Process for Nitinol
+TiME Process For Nitinol

 The TiME process can produce Nitinol parts incorporating complex features and geometries.
 Thicknesses ranging from 25 µm to 1.0 mm can be processed.

-Safer, non-HF Chemistry
+Safer, Non-HF Chemistry

 Through a vigorous R&D programme, Advanced Chemical Etching has been able to develop safer, non-HF chemistry to etch Nitinol and other Titanium alloys.

-No Altering the Chemical Makeup
+No Altering The Chemical Makeup

 Importantly, the process does not alter the mechanical and chemical properties of Nitinol, namely, its super-elasticity, shape memory and biocompatibility.